Hunter's Point crane

-The Hunter's Point crane is a gantry crane located at the naval shipyard in Hunters Point, San Francisco.
-When it was built, in 1947 to repair battleships and aircraft carriers, it was the largest crane in the world.
+The historic Hunter's Point Gantry Crane is gantry crane located at the naval shipyard in Hunters Point, San Francisco.
+It was constructed in 1947 to repair battleships and aircraft carriers.
+At 730 feet long and 450 feet tall it boasted a record breaking 630 long ton lift capacity.
+It was once the worlds largest gantry crane, surpassed by twin gantry cranes in China and Ireland.

 It has a 450 LT capacity and was completed at the site by the American Bridge Company.

 When it was first built, it was used to lift 630 tons, which the San Francisco Chronicle reported at the time was the heaviest load ever lifted.

 In 1959, it was used for Operation Skycatch, where dummy Polaris missiles were fired and caught via a string of arresting cables, before being lowered to the ground for testing.
 Previous versions of the test had the missiles flung out into the bay and retrieved from the ocean floor.

 A large trapezoidal frame was erected atop the gantry crane for the UGM-73 Poseidon missile test facility; the structural members were lifted by Marine Boss in 1967.
 The addition of the frame brought the total height of the crane to nearly 500 ft.
 The crane dominates the landscape in the area, as it is easily visible from miles around.

+The Hunters Point Gantry Crane is situated on a broad flat runway designated the Gun Mole Pier- a region the Nuclear Regulatory Commission calls "the loading point for nuclear waste."
+From 1946 to 1951 the damaged salvaged hulk of the USS Independence was moored along the northern border of the Gun Mole Pier.